 Enquirer/s Surname: Enquirer's Forenames:

 Enquirer's Address:

 Enquirer's Postcode: Enquirer's Tel No:

 Enquirer's Email:

-Are you the person who is the Subject")?
-Are you the person who is the subject of the records you are enquiring about (i.e. the "Data YES / NO Subject")?
+Are you the person who is the Subject")? subject of the records you are enquiring about (i.e. the "Data YES / NO

 If NO,

-Do you have parental responsibility for a child who is the "Data Subject" of the records you YES / NO are enquiring about?
-YES / NO
+Do you have parental responsibility for a child who is the "Data Subject" of the records you are enquiring about?

 If YES,

-Name of child or children about whose personal data records you are enquiring
+Name of child or children records you are enquiring about whose personal data

-Description of Concern/Area of Concern
+Description of Concern/Area o of Concern

-Description of Information or Topic(s) Requested (In your own words) Additional Information
+Description of Information or own words) Topic(s) Requested (In your

+Additional Information